mortael/script.skinshortcuts/resources/docs/started/Getting Started.md

 One of the features of Skin Shortcuts is that the users custom menu is shared between all skins that use Skin Shortcuts to manage the whole menu.
 There are some users who prefer not to have this feature, so it is worth being aware that this can be switched off in the skins settings.

-Additionally, sometimes a skin uses Skin Shortcuts in a very unusual way which means that it is preferable for its menu's not to be shared with other skins as they wouldn't display properly.
+Additionally, sometimes a skin uses Skin Shortcuts in a very unusual way which means that it is preferable for its menu's not to be shared with other skins as they would not display properly.
 In this case, you can add the following to your [overrides.xml](../advanced/overrides.md):-

 `<doNotShareMenu />`